-- Section 1.
-Bargaining unit members agree that during the period of fiscal emergency the City shall have the ability to hire temporary employees in bargaining unit classifications in order to supplement City operations and better provide services to the citizens of the City of Campbell. - Section 2.
-The parties agree that prior to using temporary workers the Employer will offer the work to Gary Bendarik. - Section 3.
-Temporary employees shall not be covered by nor eligible for wages rates/benefits provided under the parties' collective bargaining agreement. - Section 4.
+Section 1.
+Bargaining unit members agree that during the period of fiscal emergency the City shall have the ability to hire temporary employees in bargaining unit classifications in order to supplement City operations and better provide services to the citizens of the City of Campbell.

+Section 2.
+The parties agree that prior to using temporary workers the Employer will offer the work to a unit member who is qualified to perform such work on layoff status.

+Section 3.
+Temporary employees shall not be covered by nor eligible for wages rates/benefits provided under the parties' collective bargaining agreement.

+Section 4.
 The Employer agrees that the use of temporary employees shall not cause a reduction in force or regularly scheduled hours for bargaining unit members.